 Maine slot machine casino gambling exists at one of two casinos as well as at one of two racinos.
 These gambling establishments are Hollywood Casino Hotel & Raceway Bangor and Oxford Casino.
 Both facilities also offer table games.

-While the second casino does not offer slot machines, this tribal casino does offer high stakes bingo games seating up to 1,800 individuals.
+While the second casino does not offer slot machines, this American Indian tribal casino does offer high-stakes bingo games seating up to 1,800 individuals.

 Pari-mutuel wagering is available at both racinos while off-track betting is offered at four pari-mutuel parlors around the state.

 - “Maine Slot Machine Payout Statistics”, Steve Bourie’s American Casino Guide 2017 Ed., Casino Vacations Press, Inc., ©2017, ISBN: 978-1-883768-26-3.

 - “Home”, State Gaming Commission, State of Kansas, Retrieved October 21, 2017.